 It’s the silky texture and the transparency of the noodles that make them a lively change of pace, since their flavor is quite bland.
 They’re most successful in dishes with flavorful sauces, or in well-seasoned, brothy soups.

 Add to soups: Similarly, add cooked cellophane noodles to brothy Asian-style vegetable soups or miso soups at the last minute for a lovely textural element.
+You can’t go wrong with Asian Vegetable and Glass Noodle Soup.

 Summer rolls: Vietnamese-style summer rolls are often made with rice-flour wrappers, and bean-thread noodles inside.
 See a link to a recipe in the listing, following.
+Here’s a recipe for Vietnamese Spring Rolls (Summer Rolls) with Spicy Peanut Sauce.

 See more of this site’s Good Food Guides.